UCSF Study Shows Drop in Psychiatric Symptoms Following Program

 Components of the program included identifying the barriers to feeling better, such as numbing feelings with drugs or alcohol, living in an unhealthy environment or sabotaging personal relationships.
 Participants worked with psychologists to challenge “killing cognitions,” those beliefs that the deaths had made them unworthy of affection, trust or respect.

 A latter phase of the program involved self-forgiveness – “a key ingredient in healing,” according to Maguen.

 “Self-forgiveness might involve volunteering, reconnecting with friends and family who were cut off, tutoring children, or even going back to the country where the killing occurred and trying to make amends there,” she said.

 Finally, participants were encouraged to express “guilt and remorse for those harmed, and sadness and compassion for self and others,” the authors noted in the study.

-Currently veterans can receive PTSD evaluation and treatment without ever being asked about killing and its impact, said senior author Thomas Neylan, MD, professor in the UCSF Department of Psychiatry and director of the PTSD clinic at the San Francisco VA Medical Center.
+Currently veterans can receive PTSD evaluation and treatment without ever being asked about killing and its impact, said senior author Thomas Neylan, MD, professor in the UCSF Department of Psychiatry Weill Institute for Neurosciences and director of the PTSD clinic at the San Francisco VA Medical Center.